CarlRWeinberg/CarlRWeinberg.github.io/_posts/2022-08-10-blog-posts-response-to-Weikart.md

 The rest of Weikart’s first post is devoted to assessing what he takes to be my major causal argument.
 As he indicates, I pose the following question in my introduction: “Why has creationism persisted into the twenty-first century in the most scientifically advanced country in the world?”
 According to Weikart, my answer is that creationists embraced creationism because of its association with anticommunism.
 “Balderdash,” says Weikart.
 Well, if that’s what I argued, he would be right.
 But my actual answer was different and broader: Christian conservatives “convinced their followers that evolutionary thought promotes immoral social, sexual, and political behavior, undermining existing God-given standards and hierarchies of power” (p.
 13).
 Anticommunism was, I contend, not the whole deal, but *“a key part”* of this strategy.
 Socialism and communism, in this view, were *“among the evil fruits”* produced by evolutionary thinking.
 Evil fruits, I might add, that no historian before me has taken seriously.

 ![evolutionary tree](/assets/img/Weikart Evolutionary Tree.jpg)
 Display in Institute for Creation Research museum in Santee, California, c.
 2000.
+Communism tops the list of "evil fruits."

 **The politics of religion**